AndrewPrifer/hypercomp/README.md

 ### Constants

-Constants are available as static properties on the `Filter` class and can be used as inputs or starting points to effect chains.
+Constants are available as static properties on the `Effect` class and can be used as inputs or starting points to effect chains.

 Example: